Chris Young (pitcher): 2007

 On June 24, Jake Peavy surrendered three earned runs in five innings, which caused his ERA to rise from 1.98 to 2.14.
 This gave Young, who had a 2.08 ERA, the National League-leading average for one day.
 The next day, Brad Penny allowed only one earned run over eight innings to take the lead with a 2.04 ERA.

 On July 1, Young was nominated as a candidate for the All-Star Final Vote, contending against Tom Gorzelanny, Roy Oswalt, Brandon Webb and Carlos Zambrano.
 In a bid for the final spot on July 4, Young posted seven scoreless innings in a 1–0 victory over the Florida Marlins to not only retake the National League ERA lead, but also assume the major league lead over Brad Penny by a slim margin (1.9968 to 1.9970).
 The voting ended on July 5, with Young defeating the four opposing pitchers to earn his first career All-Star Game selection.
 The selection made Young the sixth Ivy League athlete named to the All-Star team (joining Lou Gehrig, Red Rolfe, Ron Darling, Brad Ausmus and Mike Remlinger).

 Young entered the All-Star break with the major league lead in ERA and opponent batting average as well as an undefeated streak extending back to a May 12 loss to the Cardinals.
 Prior to the announcement of his election, Young dropped his appeal of the five-game suspension.
 Young served his suspension during the final four games before the All-Star break and the first game afterwards, yet was allowed to play in the All-Star Game at AT&T Park in San Francisco, California.
 In the fifth inning of the 5–4 American League victory for which Young was the losing pitcher, he surrendered the first inside-the-park home run in All-Star game history to Ichiro Suzuki.

-He was placed on the disabled list after he incurred a strained oblique muscle during the third inning of his July 24 start.
+He was placed on the disabled list after he incurred a strained oblique muscle during his July 24 start.
 On August 9, he was activated off the disabled list to make a scheduled start.
 He took a 12-start (five-decision) undefeated streak, dating back to a May 12 loss to the Cardinals, into his first start off the disabled list, but he took the loss in a 5–0 defeat, which was again against the Cardinals.
 Young ended the 2007 season as the major league leader in opponent batting average and hits per nine innings, but also in stolen bases allowed (with 44).
 He battled injuries late in the season and surrendered the ERA leadership to Jake Peavy in his August 30 start.